zulaikhananie/MAD-Mini-Project-G9-Task-management/README.md

 - **Authentication**: Secure user authentication powered by Firebase Auth.

 ## Screens
-The app includes the following screens:
+The app consists of several screens to facilitate different functionalities:
+- **Signup**: Allows users to create a new account.
+- **Login**: Enables users to log into their accounts.
-- **Home Screen**: Displays the list of tasks with options to add new tasks and navigate to the user profile.
+- **Home**: Displays the list of tasks along with options to add new tasks and navigate to the profile page.
-- **Add Task Screen**: Allows users to add new tasks.
+- **Profile Page**: Shows user profile information and allows users to edit their profiles.
-- **Profile Screen**: Provides options to view and edit user profile information.
+- **Edit Screen**: Provides functionality to edit existing tasks.

 ## Database
 Task Management app utilizes Firebase Firestore as its database.
 The following collections and documents are declared: